 St. Petersburg is setting out to be a Zero Waste City.
-The Office of Sustainability and Department of Sanitation are working together to set goals and milestones to reach the Zero Waste goal.
+The Office of Sustainability & Resiliency and Department of Sanitation are working together to set goals and milestones to reach the Zero Waste goal.
 The city currently operates the mandatory residential recycling program.
-Look on your recycling bin for this flyer listing accepted materials.
+Look on your recycling cart for this flyer listing accepted materials.

 Multi-family (larger than 4 units) and commercial recycling needs are currently served by commercial operators.
 Contact WastePro (727.224.8921) or Conex Recycling (813.919.0340) to inquire about service.